touchlab/compose-swift-bridge/docs/Tutorial.md

 ```

 ### 2.3: The SwiftUI Native Component

+In order to start writing Swift, we want XCode to find the new files, for that, you should build KMP framework,
+if you are using Build Phase setup at XCode project(The KMP build is linkage directly into XCode build), you can just
+try run the project in order to have a update framework at the XCode, it will fail, because of the modification we did
+so far, but you will now have auto complete to the new generate files.

 Lets start by the sample Map View using SwiftUI close to what the Composable that we define previously,
 we need a `title` and `coordinate`, so here is a example Map View implementation following this.